krishane2018/JumpInGame/README.md

 Changes:
-We added an undo and a redo option to the game, and also a hint option.
-This allows for moves to be undone and then redone, and also for the game to give the user hints of what move to do.
+We added save and load options to the game, allowing a levl to be saved and then loaded to be played later.
-This required the creation of the UndoRedo class, and the test cases for this class.
-Changes were also made to existing classes to include the UndoRedo logic and the solver.
-We also seperated the classes into seperate packages.
+This required the creation of Level, LevelBuilder, XMLHandler, GameObjectFactory, and Play, along with the tests for classes and changes to existing classes to allow for save and load features.